jaivin184chudasama-collab/portfolio/README.md

 Welcome to my personal portfolio website!
 This portfolio represents my skills, education, projects, and achievements as a Diploma in Information Technology student.

 👩 About Me
 Hello!
-I am Aastha Chauhan, a third-year Diploma student in Information Technology (IT).
-I have a strong interest in Cyber Security, especially Cyber Crime Investigation, Digital Forensics, and Information Security.
-I enjoy learning about cyber threats, security tools, and investigative techniques while continuously improving my technical skills through academic and personal projects.
+I am Jaivin Chudasama,I am a Diploma in Information Technology student with a strong interest in cybersecurity, ethical hacking, and secure technology.
+I enjoy learning how computer systems and applications work and exploring ways to identify and prevent security vulnerabilities.
 My goal is to build a successful career in the field of Cyber Security Investigation and contribute to protecting digital systems and investigating cyber incidents.

 💻 Technologies Used
-HTML5
-CSS3
-JavaScript
-Git
-GitHub
+HTML
+Java
+Python
+AI
+SQL
 ✨ Features
 Responsive and Modern Design
 About Me Section